james-m-2602/ds_page/about.md

 Supporting and integrating with Leadership are categories that cover Data Science Strategy & Impact, Industry-Specific Applications, Process & Methods, Technology & Tools, Roles & Skills, Project Delivery, and Ethics & Governance.
 Each category hosts rich, tagged content that enables individuals and teams to dive into their respective areas of interest or responsibility with clarity and purpose.

-This hub serves all members of the organization—from C-suite executives and data science leaders to business practitioners and technical professionals—providing actionable knowledge, fostering continual development, and strengthening the bridge between data science capabilities and organizational leadership.
+This page aims to inform those with an interest in making better quality decisions through to the technical professionals.
+It aims to provide thought provoking and actionable knowledge.
+It seeks to foster continual development by strengthening the bridge between data science capabilities and organisational leadership.
 Engage, learn, and lead with confidence in a data-powered future.

 Together, we drive innovation, insight, and lasting impact.